Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Which Industries Are Most Targeted by Ransomware?

-But the most striking statistic comes from the 2025 Verizon DBIR: ransomware affects 88% of SMB breaches.
-Small and medium businesses experience ransomware at dramatically higher rates than large enterprises.
+The most striking statistic from the Verizon 2025 DBIR: ransomware affects 88% of SMB breaches.

-What Does Ransomware Cost Organizations?
+What Does Ransomware Cost?

 The financial impact extends far beyond ransom payments.
 IBM’s 2025 Cost of a Data Breach Report puts the average ransomware breach cost at $5.08 million when attackers disclose the breach.
 That’s among the most expensive breach categories.